Client Communication

 each others.

-To demonstrate that, instead of running hello_provider
+To demonstrate that, instead of running hello_provider directly, we can

-that communicates with a provider of the Hello
+define a hello_client that communicates with a provider of the Hello

-protocol, and then link it with hello_provider
+protocol, and then link it with hello_provider.

 let hello_client: Session<ReceiveChannel<Hello, End>> = ...

-has the Rust type Session<ReceiveChannel<Hello, End>>
+Our hello_client has the Rust type Session<ReceiveChannel<Hello, End>>,

 indicating that it is a Ferrite program offering the session type

-.
+ReceiveChannel<Hello, End>.
 Here we encounter a new session type in the form

-, which is used to receive a channel of session type
+ReceiveChannel<A, B>, which is used to receive a channel of session type

 Channels